-- B. Meets the American Society of Addiction Medicine (ASAM) Level 1 WM Ambulatory Withdrawal Management without Extended On-Site Monitoring admission criteria as defined in The ASAM Criteria, Third Edition, 2013. - C. Who is 18 years of age and older.
+- A. Has a substance use disorder (SUD) diagnosis as defined by the DSM-5, or any subsequent editions of this reference material; AND - B. Meets American Society of Addiction Medicine (ASAM) Level 2 WM Ambulatory Withdrawal Management with Extended On-Site Monitoring admission criteria as defined in The ASAM Criteria, Third Edition, 2013.